cjyi31/Python-VSCode-Setup-for-Beginners/Guide to VSCode Python Setup.md

 Once selected, you will see something as below:
 ![Alt text](<data/raw/22 Select Kernel Virtual Env - Selected.jpg>)

+# 5. Installing Python Packages
+Click on Terminal > New Terminal.
+Once Terminal tab is open then type "pip install numpy" and hit enter.
+Once done it will say successfully installed the packages.

 # 6. Additional Tips
-To preview markdown file (.md file), you may press ctrl + shift + v.
+1. To preview markdown file (.md file), you may press ctrl + shift + v.
 Once the preview window opened, you may drag the window to the side to view it side by side as you make your edits.
+2. To generate and export a list of all python packages installed in your computer, you may type "pip freeze > requirements.txt" in the terminal and hit "Enter".
+3. Best practice, when documenting your project, remember to have a section on Requirements in the README.md file and specify the python version you are using for the project.
+This is to ensure reproducibility.